In This Section

 Development of a Health Impact Assessment (HIA) Implementation Model: Enhancing Intersectoral Approaches in Tackling Health Inequalities

 The HIA-IM (Developing a Health Impact Assessment Implementation Model: Enhancing Intersectoral Approaches in Tackling health Inequalities) project is co-hosted in UCC between the School of Public Health and ISS21.
-Dr Monica O’Mullane is the principal Investigator on this four-year programme of research.
+Dr Monica O’Mullane is the Principal Investigator on this four-year programme of research.
 Dr Tara Kenny is the postdoctoral researcher working on HIA-IM.
 Kirsty Nash worked as the research assistant on the project in 2024.
+In 2025, Caithlín Sheehan, student research assistant, worked with the team on the HIA of the national Climate Action Plan (2024).
+In July 2025, Eibhlín Looney joined the team as Research Assistant on the TRANSLATE-HIA project, which is a knowledge translation project aligned with HIA-IM.

 This project aims to strengthen intersectoral policy and practice in tackling health inequalities through the development of an enhanced HIA implementation model.
 Specifically, the implementation model will be developed by taking an action research methodological approach to the conduct of two HIAs in Ireland – one at a local policy level, addressing the Cork City Development Plan (2022-2028), and a second at a national policy level, addressing the Irish Government’s Climate Action Plan (2024).
-A key component of the HIA implementation model will be a Community Engagement Toolkit to facilitate meaningful community engagement in the conduct of HIAs.
+A resource for engaging with communities in a HIA will also be created.

 Project Funding & Dates

 HIA-IM is funded by the Health Research Board Emerging Investigator for Health award held by Monica O’Mullane (grant number EIA-2022-001).
-The project runs for four years, from January 2023 to December 2026.
+The project runs from January 2023 to December 2027.

 Project Team and Collaborators

 HIA-IM includes colleagues from UCC including Professor Emeritus Ivan Perry, Dr Sheena McHugh, both from the School of Public Health.
-Dr Ger Mullally from the Department of Sociology & Criminology, and Professor Hannah Daly from the Environmental Research Institute.
+Dr Ger Mullally from the Department of Sociology & Criminology, and Professor Hannah Daly from the Environmental Research Institute and Director of the BSc Sustainability, UCC.
 Dr Joanna Purdy (Institute of Public Health Ireland), Professor Uduak Archibong (University of Bradford) and Dr Lisa Pursell (University of Galway) are members of the Steering Group with Sheena and Ger.
 Professor Katherine Smith (University of Strathclyde) and Professor Ivan Perry are mentors on the project.

-Project collaborators include Bernie Connolly, Public Involvement collaborator (Cork Environmental Forum- CEF), Dr Ben Harris-Roxas (University of New South Wales), Dr Liz Green (Public Health Wales, HIA Support Unit), Ben Cave (BCA Insight Ltd), Karen O’Mahony (Cork City Council), Dr Ina Kelly (Health Service Executive Ireland- HSE), Dr Paul Kavanagh (Health Service Executive Ireland- HSE), Dr Sara Burke (Trinity College Dublin) and Tadhg O’Mahony (Environmental Protection Agency Ireland).
-A HIA-IM Public Involvement consultation group has been established for the project including Chair of the group, Bernie Connolly (Cork Environmental Forum), with Denise Cahill (Cork Healthy Cities), Hans Zomer (Global Action Plan), Karin Dubsky (Coast Watch Ireland), Maisie Jones (Global Health Ireland), Nicola Meacle (Independent Living Group), and Colette Bennett (The Wheel).
+Project collaborators include Bernie Connolly, Public Involvement collaborator (The Environmental Forum), Dr Ben Harris-Roxas (University of New South Wales), Dr Liz Green (Public Health Wales, HIA Support Unit), Ben Cave (BCA Insight Ltd), Karen O’Mahony (Cork City Council), Dr Ina Kelly (Health Service Executive Ireland- HSE), Dr Paul Kavanagh (Health Service Executive Ireland- HSE), Dr Sara Burke (Trinity College Dublin) and Tadhg O’Mahony (Environmental Protection Agency Ireland).
+A HIA-IM Public Involvement consultation group has been established for the project including Chair of the group, Bernie Connolly (The Environmental Forum), with Denise Cahill (Cork Healthy Cities), Hans Zomer (Global Action Plan), Karin Dubsky (Coast Watch Ireland), Nicola Meacle (Independent Living Group), and Colette Bennett (The Wheel).

 A HRB Knowledge Translation Award (TRANSLATE-HIA) is supporting the HIA-IM Project